-Ellen is the president of Downtown Bellefonte Inc.'s board, and owner of downtown businesses Hello Social Co. and Studio 1795.
-In both her work as a social media agency owner and through volunteering, she uses social media to connect more people to their communities and neighbors.
+Ellen is the president of Downtown Bellefonte Inc.'s board, and owner of local marketing agency Hello Social Co.
+In both her professional work and through volunteering, she uses social media to connect more people to their communities and neighbors.

-Ellen sits on the Marketing and Business Owners committees for Downtown Bellefonte Inc.
+Ellen sits on the Marketing committee for Downtown Bellefonte Inc.

-When she's not at Studio 1795, you can usually find Ellen grabbing a Bonfatto's latte or walking her dogs around the neighborhood.
+When she's not coworking at SpringBoard, you can usually find Ellen grabbing a Bonfatto's latte or walking her dogs around the neighborhood.

 Taylor currently serves as the DBI Treasurer.
 She is a graduate of East Carolina University where she obtained a B.S. in Accounting.
 After graduating she has worked in the financial services field as a Research Analyst, Portfolio Manager, and Performance and Attribution Analyst.
 Taylor has also worked on GIPS Compliance for a large mutual fund company.

 Taylor grew up in Central Pennsylvania and has proudly called Bellefonte her home for the past 11 years.
 In her spare time, Taylor enjoys tap dancing, camping, and spending time with her husband, two daughters, and three dogs in beautiful Bellefonte.

 Virginia DiRienzo is the secretary of Downtown Bellefonte Inc. She is currently a manager at KPMG in the Resource Management Support Team.
 She has spent the bulk of her career working with professional services firms in the areas of scheduling, reporting and compliance.

 She and her husband are in the process of renovating one of the homes in the historic district and are looking to find ways to make a positive impact on their adopted community.

 Rod Beard is a Downtown Bellefonte Inc. board member and owner of Beard Law Co. in downtown Bellefonte.